Kung Lao: Other media

-Kung Lao made several appearances in Malibu's' Mortal Kombat comic series.
-His story is slightly altered, stating he is an exile in Outworld due to the failure of his ancestor, and the fall of his lineage.
-During the comics, he shares a very close relation with Kitana.
-During the Mortal Kombat: Blood & Thunder miniseries he has a minor participation rescuing a near-death Liu Kang after he was stabbed by Kano.
-In the Battlewave miniseries, he joins with Kitana, Baraka and Sub-Zero in an attempt to overthrow the Emperor Shao Kahn.
+Kung Lao was the main protagonist of Jeff Rovin's 1995 Mortal Kombat novel that featured an original story set before the events of the 1992 game.
+In Malibu Comics' Mortal Kombat comic series that ran from 1994 to 1995, his backstory is altered in that he is an exile in Outworld due to the failure of his ancestor and the fall of his lineage.
+He debuts in the sixth and final issue of the 1994 Blood & Thunder miniseries when he rescues a near-death Liu Kang after the latter is severely wounded by Kano, and in the 1995 Battlewave miniseries, he joins with Kitana, Baraka and Sub-Zero in an attempt to overthrow the Outworld emperor Shao Kahn.
+He lastly featured in a July 1995 one-shot, Rising Son, which depicted his battle against Shang Tsung and his shapeshifting mind tricks.

-He was also featured in his own one-shot issue from Malibu in the summer of 1995.
-The comic, entitled Rising Son, showed his struggle against Shang Tsung and his shapeshifting mind tricks, using his friends' forms (Kitana, Baraka and Sub-Zero) as well as his ancestor's form to kill him.